When we do something is as important as what we do, and can mean the difference between success and failure.

 Pink broadly divides people into ‘larks’ (morning people – who peak in the morning), ‘owls’ (evening people – peaking in the evening) and ‘third birds’ (somewhere in between).

 Approximately two-thirds of us fall into the ‘third bird’ category, while around 20% are owls and 15% larks.
-The modern working day is more suited to larks and third birds than the fifth of the population who are owls.
+The modern working day is more suited to larks and third birds than it is to the fifth of the population who are owls.

 To work out your own chronology type, simply ask yourself: